Connor-Grehlinger/UrSchedulerWebApp/README.md

 - `meetingType`: `{id, name, location, instruction, slots, url, creator}`

 ## Thymeleaf
 Thymeleaf is a Java XML/XHTML/HTML5 template engine that can work both in web and non-web environments.
-One major effect of importing Thymeleaf in our applications is that we will use `.html` file for front-end views instead of `.jsp` file.
-The difference and more information is quoted as following:
+One major effect of importing Thymeleaf in our applications is that it allows us to use `.html` files for front-end views instead of `.jsp` files.
+That difference and more information is quoted as following:
 >Traditionally, Spring MVC applications used Java Server Pages, or JSPs to generate html content.
 JSPs are a mature technology and has been around since the early days of Java.
 In terms of raw speed, JSPs are hard to beat too.
 But when you do not need the absolute raw speed of a JSP, you may want to consider alternatives to JSPs which help improve developer productivity.
 >
 >JSPs offer an HTML ‘like’ syntax.
 Meaning its close, but not completely compatible with HTML.
 Thymeleaf on the other hand, aims to be a “Natural Template”.
 This means the Thymeleaf template file will open and display normally in a browser, while a JSP file does not.

 ## Security
 Security is the dependency used for user authentication.
 Currently, our application uses spring-security 5.
-One thing about spring-security 5 is that it requires that all passwords stored needs to be **encoded**.
-So we import `BCryptPasswordEncoder` to do the encoding job for us.
+A key feature of spring-security 5 is that it requires that all passwords stored be **encoded**.
+So we import `BCryptPasswordEncoder` to do the encoding job for us (using well-vetted cryptography libraries and hashing passwords (with salt) is key to a secure web application).

 ## Run
-To run the application, one needs to first download the project (which is a maven project).
-Both `Maven` and `MongoDB` can be easily installed via `Homebrew` on a Mac Machine.
+To run the application, first download the project and install its dependencies.
+Both `Maven` and `MongoDB` can be easily installed via `Homebrew` on a Mac.
 For simplicity, mongodb should be launched prior to the launch of our application.
-To do so, just do `mongod` command.
+To do so, just run the `mongod` command in the terminal (make sure you follow mongodb's documentation and configure your environment first (you may have to create a /data directory with appropriate permissions).
 If one has a preferable IDE (`Eclipse` or `Intellij`), he will need to import this project.
-To launch the application, one can run the main java file `MeetingManagerApplication`.
-Or he can run `mvn spring-boot:run` command under the **root directory** of the application.
-Finally, open `http://localhost:8080` on the browser.
-If successful, there should be some prompt like `connection accepted from <some IP Address>` and `received client metadata from <some IP Address>` in the mongodb console, meaning that the application is connected to the local mongodb.
+To launch the application, you can run the main java file `MeetingManagerApplication`.
+Or you can run the `mvn spring-boot:run` command under the **root directory** of the application.
+Finally, open `http://localhost:8080` on a web browser.
+If successful, there should be some prompt like `connection accepted from <some IP Address>` and `received client metadata from <some IP Address>` in the mongodb console, meaning that the application is connected to the local mongo database.

 ## Useful Resources
 - [Spring: A Head Start](https://medium.com/omarelgabrys-blog/spring-a-head-start-introduction-part-1-130aa1b41e47)